 - Effortless to use

 - Works well as an everyday watch

 - Some users received defective batteries

-As far as the trend goes, a pilot watch isn't merely a watch worn by pilots.
-These aviator watches carry a specific set of features that make it the kind of watch we call today.
+As far as the trend goes, a flight watch isn't merely a watch worn by pilots.
+These aviator watches carry a specific set of features that make them the kind of watch we call today.
 [R]

-If you take away the sunglasses, leather jacket, and flashy items, pilots have an immense responsibility to guide a 300-ton chunk of metal meticulously constructed together to various destinations worldwide.
+If you take away the sunglasses, leather jackets, and flashy items, pilots have an immense responsibility to guide a 300-ton chunk of metal meticulously constructed together to various destinations worldwide.

 For this reason, a pilot's watch should be as reliable and responsible as its captain.

 Some of these features include a second 24-hour hand that allows pilots to track their flight time, chronograph functions, tachymeters, compasses, altimeters, and any other navigation tool.